tomshaw/laravel-calendar-table/README.md

 Run the console command to fill the calendar table.

-> Note: If no **starting year** parameter is provided you will be prompted to enter one.
-If no **ending year** is provided it will default to the current year.
+> Note: The calendar table command accepts two optional parameters.
+If no **start** year is specified you will be prompted to enter one.
+If no **end** year is specified the current year will be used.

 ```
 php artisan calendar:table --start=1990 --end=2030